chinapedia/wikipedia.abstract.en/Page/Biostatistics.md

 -   HISTOGRAMS

-Example_histogram.pngThe histogram (or frequency distribution) is a graphical representation of a dataset tabulated and divided into uniform or non-uniform classes.
+The histogram (or frequency distribution) is a graphical representation of a dataset tabulated and divided into uniform or non-uniform classes.
 It was first introduced by Karl Pearson.[13]

 -   SCATTER PLOT